vasuyepuru/AI-for-Non-Programmers/README.md

-# AI for Non ProgrammersCurriculum
+# AI for Non Programmers Curriculum

 - Start with a pre-lecture quiz.
 - Read the lecture and complete the activities, pausing and reflecting at each knowledge check.